SuperConfuserUser/superconfuseruser.github.io/_posts/2018-04-05-validations_for_mvc_sinatra_project.markdown

 # Validation at Model Level
 Hmm, that's a lot to code for every required attribute.
 Is there a better way?
 ActiveRecord comes with built-in validation.
 This is another **server-side validation** that happens after data is submitted.
 It goes through the controller and into the model as a last line of defense.
 Models can validate the data and also check it with the database.

-To use these just add the proper validations.
+To use these, just add the proper validations.

 **Before**
 ```